SamSaffron/dv/README.md

 Notes:
 - Always sets `CI=1` and passes through common API keys from your environment.
+- Copies any configured host files into the container before launching the shell (see `copyFiles` under config).

 ### dv stop
 Stop the selected or specified container.